UPDATED

 This lesson covers the vertical and horizontal scale selection.

-Additional Content Available for Premium Site Access Plans Only
+Available for Premium Site Access Plans Only

-This content requires a Premium / Gold Access Plan and or enrolled in the Study with Curt - On-line or Private Lesson Program.
+This content requires a Premium / Gold Access Plan or enrolled in the Study with Curt - On-line or Private Lesson Program.

-To view additional content for this page you'll need to either Sign In or Register for Premium Site Access or upgrade your current access level.
+To view additional content for this page you'll need to either Sign In or Register or Upgrade to a Premium Site Access Plan.

 Once a harmonic analysis has been completed then scale selections can be made.
 These scale selections can be either vertical and horizontal choices.

-Vertical Scale Choices
+Vertical Scale Choice

 This is a scale per chord approach.
 When a new chord is encountered the scale is changed based on the chart below.
 This is a basic scale selection approach.
 Additional scales can be played against these chords using the same principles that are used with chord substitution (see the Substitution Principles chapter).